bodo-ai/Bodo/README.rst

 Then, start the Jupyter notebook and click on IPython Clusters, select the number of engines (i.e., cores) you'd like to use and click Start next to the mpi profile.
-You can now run an HPAT function and the work will be distributed across the number of cores you selected on the current node.
+You can now run an Bodo function and the work will be distributed across the number of cores you selected on the current node.

 If you wish to run across multiple nodes, you can add the following to